is life a recipe

 Klook.com

-I have been to Vietnam a few times already, but this time we went with my best mate from UK Paul Coleman (PC), and his son Ryan and me of course with my clan.
+Hanoi Vietnam: I have been to Vietnam a few times already, but this time we went with my best mate from the UK, and his son.
 What a lovely time we had.
 Paul was a tad uncertain at the start, him being a Vietnam virgin and all, but towards the end of the trip, he was a natural.
-I wanted to give you a wee wander through some of the eateries we frequented to give you some ideas of where and what to eat if you happen to stumble into Hanoi, Vietnam.
+I wanted to give you a first person wander through some of the eateries we frequented to give you some ideas of where and what to eat if you happen to stumble into Hanoi, Vietnam.

-You are going to love it if you come here – truly one of the most exciting cities and countries I have visited, it’s edgy, it’s cultured, it’s fast pace, it’s food heaven, it’s historic, it’s just bloody gorgeous all up – love you Hanoi, Vietnam.
-Our day would go like this, breakfast meeting with PC/Ryan and the Kennett’s to discuss what we would do for the day.
+You are going to love it if you come here – truly one of the most exciting and vibrant cities and countries I have visited, it’s edgy, it’s cultured, it’s fast-paced, it’s food heaven, it’s historic, it’s just gorgeous all up – love you Hanoi, Vietnam.
+Our day would go like this, breakfast meeting to discuss what we would do for the day.

 Our usual day was;

-• Then head back to the hotel for an afternoon nap for Amy with Mary;
+• Head back to the hotel for an afternoon nap for my little one, Amy (then);

-• Paul and I would be Googling and having a beer to find our next dinner location.
+• Paul and I would be Googling, having a beer, and deciding our next dinner location.

 You walk along the streets and then literally stumble into food being made on the street.
-Here these almost Hobbit-like stools allow a bike to be parked, a quick griddle of something or other and you’re off again to join the chaos of the roads
+Hobbit-like stools allow a bike to be parked, a quick griddle of something or other, and you’re off again to join the chaos of the roads

-And as you walk, what do you see – a butcher, come street store, thing comes – well I am not quite sure.
+And as you walk, what do you see – a butcher, come street store, thing.
 I just love this place.
 Every step you take you experience this type of thing.
 You cannot help but stop, stare in wonder and hopefully try a bit of course!

-The Chinese bridge across the central lake leads to a little island on which there is a temple.
-Yes, I have filtered a little the coloring on this, but still how gorgeous is this…
+The Chinese bridge across the central lake leads to a little island on which there is a Turtle Temple.
+Yes, I have filtered a little the coloring on this a little, but still how gorgeous is this?

 Wherever you go you can’t help but people watch in this city.
 Here is my view from a balcony bar, whilst supping a cold beer on one very hot day.
 Bikes full of different products go whizzing past against the traffic of the ever moving, and beeping scooters and cars.
 This could be a photo from the early 1900 hundreds, almost as if time has stood still.
 Apart from the 7-Up bottle in the back basket of course.